William Thomas (Islwyn)

 Photographic portrait of Islwyn.
 The poet was 27 years old when this picture was taken, in 1859.

 William Thomas, bardic name Islwyn (3 April 1832 – 20 November 1878), was a Welsh language poet and Christian clergyman.
-His best known poem is entitled Yr Ystorm (The Storm) which was written in response to the sudden death of his young fiancée. called him 'the Welsh Wordsworth' and Roderick (1981) described him as 'Monmouthshire's main and most important contributor to Welsh literature.'
+He was born near Ynysddu, in the historic county of Monmouthshire, South East Wales to Morgan Thomas from Ystradgynlais and Mary Jones from Blaengwawr, Aberdare and was the youngest of nine children.
+His best known poems are entitled Yr Ystorm (The Storm) which he wrote in response to the sudden death of his young fiancée.
+His poetry was not always greatly regarded in his own lifetime.
+However, he was respectively called Monmouthshire's main and most important contributor to Welsh literature, the greatest poet of Gwent in the 19th century and the finest Welsh poet of the century.